The page has been translated by Gen AI.

 Ethernet0 4 IPv6 {}

-In AD, time is a critical factor in the process of issuing and verifying tickets for authentication and authorization.
+In Active Directory, time is a critical factor in the process of issuing and validating tickets for authentication and authorization.

 NTP Picture